 - Claim processing for auto insurance: RPA has been used to automate claims processing by insurance companies.
 With the integration of computer vision and NLP, auto insurers can process images about car crashes and understand the damages covered by the customers’ policy.
 They can then use this data to identify whether the claim is covered with the current contract or not.

 Hyperautomation is not limited to above applications.
-If you want to learn more on hyperautomation processes, feel free to read our upcoming article on hyperautomation examples.
+If you want to learn more on hyperautomation processes, feel free to read our article on hyperautomation examples.

 What are the benefits of hyperautomation?